ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Add error handling around the `messages` attribute access.

 4. Verify Asynchronous Flow:
-   - Review the async implementation of the fixture and test function.
+   - Review and update the async implementation in both MockClaudeClient and the fixture.
-   - Ensure all async operations are properly awaited.
+   - Ensure all async operations are properly awaited and handled.

-We will implement these changes incrementally, starting with the MockClaudeClient updates, and then move on to the fixture and test function improvements.
+We will implement these changes incrementally, starting with the MockClaudeClient updates, then move on to the fixture and test function improvements.
 After each step, we'll run the tests to gather more information and adjust our approach as needed.